 The Registry continued its cross indexing process of comparing contributions to candidates reported by PACs with the contributions reported as being received by candidates.
-As of the printing of this report, the Registry has discovered 109 PAC contributions for 2008 that were not reported by candidates on their original campaign finance disclosure reports.
-This represents approximately 1.7% of the total number (6,456) of PAC contributions made in 2008.
-The Registry also located 16 contributions (less than 1%) made by PACs to candidates that were reported by the candidate but not originally reported by the PAC.
+As of the printing of this report, the Registry has discovered 175 PAC contributions for 2010 that were not reported by candidates on their original campaign finance disclosure reports.
+This represents approximately 2.5% of the total number of PAC contributions made in 2010.